chekd

 Run a local model and nothing leaves at all.
 That’s the genuinely airgapped path — zero bytes off your machine.

 Free forever.
-Pay when it starts fixing like you.
+Pay when it starts fixing like you — or reviewing PRs.

 Free forever